Microsoft Store (retail): History

 Microsoft's first retail store was located in the Metreon in San Francisco.
 It was owned and operated by Sony Retail Entertainment and ran from 1999 to 2001.

 In 2009, Microsoft built a "Retail Experience Center" in their Redmond, Washington, headquarters and announced plans to build its own retail stores.
 On October 22, 2009, the same day as the Windows 7 launch, Microsoft opened a retail store in Scottsdale, Arizona.
 A week later, another opened in Mission Viejo, California.
 Five additional stores were opened in 2010.
 A ninth store opened in Atlanta in May 2011, with two more openings planned in Houston and Los Angeles by the end of June.

 The majority of Microsoft Stores were closed in March 2020 due to the COVID-19 pandemic.
 On June 26, 2020, Microsoft announced that it would permanently close all of its physical retail stores in favor of a digital marketplace.
 Four stores would be renovated into "experience centers": New York City, Sydney, London, and Redmond.

-On January 31, 2025, Microsoft closed its Experience Center flagship in London, and the Sydney store on May 10, 2025, leaving New York as the only remaining location.
+In 2025, Microsoft closed its London store on January 31 and its Sydney store on May 10, leaving New York City and Redmond as the only remaining stores.

 Shopping experience

 The Microsoft Store was similar to the popular Apple Store concept, which has been largely successful.

-The concept aims to give a greater level of customer satisfaction both by only having sales staff as well as by employing "Technical Advisers" (similar to Apple's "Geniuses") to assist customers with technical questions and issues.
+The concept aimed to give a greater level of customer satisfaction both by only having sales staff as well as by employing "Technical Advisors" (similar to Apple's "Geniuses") to assist customers with technical questions and issues.
 In addition, "Specialists" (or trainers) were employed to show customers how to get the most out of their software.
 Xbox One consoles were also available to entertain patrons.